 In 2020, I and the gym I workout in (along with much of the crossfit community) disassociated with the Crossfit brand over the originator's offensive statements and positions towards the black lives matter movement.
 We now just go with the term weight training, but the principle approach remains largely the same.

-Once assembled we cut horse stall mats from the local farm supply story to line the floor, which allowed up to work out without damaging the house.
-That and some in-wall Infinity speakers connected to a Sonos setup (listening to loud music is the norm) in the ceiling and we were ready to go.
+In my Madison home I have build an professional grade gym.
+I had a custom gym floor manufactured and installed in my house.
+The room is in the ground floor so there is a 24" concretefloor underneath to handle the stress of the weight.
+I installed movable speakers connected to a Sonos setup (listening to loud music is the norm).
 All in all, it is pretty much everything you would find in a professional gym, and I am very happy with result.
-It was incredibly helpful for me during the many months of quarantine.
 I still am being programmed by my coach, but I never went back to the gym.

 Patrick McDaniel - patrickmcdaniel.org